The first three DMMs I built (left to right, #2, #3, and #1). All rather defunct by now…

 Analog to Digital Conversion: ADC Fundamentals, Math, and the ADS1115

 Most Arduinos have 10-bit ADCs with a 0-5VDC input range, meaning that the ADC can resolve differences of ~0.005VDC (10 bits = 1023 different levels, 5VDC / 1023 = 0.0049VDC).
-This would be fine for many applications but not a DMM.
+This would be fine for many applications, and maybe okay for a low end DMM (10 bits translates to a maximum precision of three digits) but I want more precision.

 Resistance Circuit: Turning Ohms into Volts